sara-nl/clouddocs/markdown-best-practice.markdown

 ---

 Have a look at the source and notice the blank line between `Expected output:` and the `>`.
-This seems to be the only way to have different editord and renderers create the same output.
+This seems to be the only way to have different editors and renderers to create the same output.

 ### Creating a new page
 You can create a new page, by creating a new markdown file.
 The file should have .markdown as extension, because else the 'Edit on GitHub' button will not function.